dougsweetser/Q/docs/Math/complex_quaternions.md

 inverse, that means there always is a time in the past that is equally far from now as a time in the future is from now.

-I will do a finite time animation first.
+I will do a discrete time animation first.
 This short film has three times: one for *i^2^*, 0, and *e*.
 Those frames represent the past, now, and future time respectively.
 My first discrete time number film titled "100" has an event in the past and nothing else.